MicrosoftDocs/learn/learn-pr/advocates/improve-reliability-monitoring/includes/5-tools.md

-Now that we have a deeper understanding of reliability and some useful framing for how to view it for monitoring, it is time to get practical.
+Now that we have a deeper understanding of reliability, and some useful framing for how to view it for monitoring, it is time to get practical.
-This unit will introduce us to a product suite in Azure and a specific tool in that suite that will allow us to put this information to direct use.
+This unit introduces a product suite in Azure, and a specific tool in that suite that will allow us to put this information to direct use.

 ## Azure Monitor